overture-stack/website/markdown/documentation/ego/user-guide/api.md

 title: Using the API
 ---

-In addition to using the Ego Admin UI you may also interact with Ego via the following methods
+In addition to using the Ego Admin UI, you may also interact with Ego using the following methods:

 - Using **cURL commands** in the command line

 - Using the **Swagger UI**
-  - Swagger UIs are ideal for exploration and simple use cases.
+  - The Swagger UI is ideal for exploration and simple use cases.
 It will contain detailed descriptions of all the available endpoints, expected inputs, and error responses.
-  - Depending on your deployment you can access the Swagger UI from one of the following links:
+  - Depending on your deployment, you can access the Swagger UI from one of the following links:

 |Mode|URL|
 |--|--|
 |**Local**| `http://localhost:8080/swagger-ui.html` |
 |**Server**| `https://<YOUR-URL>/ego-api/swagger-ui.html#` |

-In both these scenarios, the user or application must first authenticate with the Ego API.
+In both of these scenarios, the user or application must first authenticate with the Ego API.
 The sections below describe how to authenticate with and use the Ego API.

 # Retrieving Your Ego JWT

-To make valid requests to the Ego API, you will need to obtain an Ego JWT with administrative privileges
+To make valid requests to the Ego API, you will need to obtain an Ego JWT with administrative privileges.

 To retrieve your Ego Admin JWT: